JohanLassen/ink/README.md

 # 3 Unsupervised Machine Learning

+We use the unsupervised machine learning algorithms PCA and UMAP as these cover linear and non-linear data.
+As we see the umap separates the pen types well.

-## 3.1 Define data used for the algorithms
+Define data used for the algorithms

 First we’ll assign feature values to x, time points to age, and pen brand to pen.